Continuing our discussion on the importance of glutamate, fun with amino acids goes deeper. Let’s explore glutamate and alcohol consumption.

-One day, while contemplating glutamate rich foods, I realized that Jack ‘n The Box Tacos were ridiculously glutamate rich.
-Mostly bad/unhealthy free-glutamate; but since it’s pretty much a “glutamate taco” anyways, (beef, soy, tomato and MSG).
-I realized that what I had been preaching for several years might have some scientific validity.
-That is, that Jack ‘N The Box Tacos are the greatest hangover remedy food in existence.
-Existence meaning that it is easily available down the street and inexpensive…and crunchy…and greasy, ahhhhhh drool, nom nom nom.
+One day, while contemplating glutamate rich foods.
+I realized that Jack ‘n The Box tacos were ridiculously glutamate rich.
+Mostly bad/unhealthy free-glutamate.
+But since it’s pretty much a “glutamate taco” anyways, (beef, soy, tomato and MSG).
+I realized that what I had been preaching for several years, might have some scientific validity.
+That is, that Jack ‘N The Box tacos are the greatest hangover remedy food in existence.
+“Existence” meaning, that it’s easily available down the street and inexpensive.

-Every time I had a bad hangover, these little 50 cent bastards would bring me back from the dead…every…wait for it…time.
-I always assumed it was just my greasy post drinking food of choice, but as it turns out, the glutamate dense snack food acts like a pit crew in an auto race.
+Every time I had a bad hangover, these little 50 cent bastards would bring me back from the dead, every time.
+I always assumed it was just my greasy post drinking food of choice.
+But as it turns out, this glutamate packed snack food acts like a pit crew in an auto race.

 What is your hangover remedy?
 Is it glutamate rich?
 All signs lead to yes…especially if your answer involves fast food.